Immanuel424/90-days-of-Python-and-SQL-course-/4_Variables.md

   ---> False -  1bit   0

-3 **String**--> String is one of the data type in python --> Anything which is enclosed with Single/Double coated that we can call it as                 String
+3 **String**--> String is one of the data type in python --> Anything which is enclosed with Single/Double coated, that we can call it as String
                 Example -- "Hello World"
                 "Immanuel", "VN2 Data"